Service-Learning Toolkit to Grow Kindness

 Make a simple kindness craft

-Have students design and create a craft such as a bracelet, lapel pin, or a small doll.
+Design and create a craft such as a bracelet, lapel pin, or a small doll.
 Include an inspirational message or quote.
 Give the handmade items with the message attached to a designated group as a symbol of empathy and caring.
 They could be given to a group in another country, to those that recently experienced a disaster or a loss, or anyone who needs support.
 This craft could also be an inspiration to 'pay it forward'.
 In the video below, the little girl inspires her community to pay it forward and to 'fill their buckets':

 - Give flowers (real or artistic models) to residents in a retirement community.